Dog and Cat Surgery Vernon Hills, IL: Exceptional Care Before, During and After

-Maintaining a long, healthy life for your pet may require that they have surgery to prevent problems or correct an existing issue.
+Maintaining a long, healthy life for your pet may require that they have dog and cat surgery in Vernon Hills, IL to prevent problems or correct an existing issue.
 Whatever the circumstances, you want to be certain that your pet is receiving the best care throughout their procedure.
 At Companion Animal Hospital of Vernon Hills, every step of the surgery process is dedicated to your pet's safety and comfort.
 We understand your concerns, and will take time to answer all of your questions before going any further.
 Additionally, our team will walk you through the post-surgical steps to help you care for your pet during their recovery at home.

 Anesthesia Safety and Pain Management

 Minimizing your pet's health risks before, during and after surgery is our highest priority.
 To ensure that their surgery goes smoothly, we first need to examine your pet and run blood work to make sure they're healthy.
 Furthermore, a full evaluation will help us measure the proper anesthesia levels for your pet.
 If your pet is showing signs of illness prior to surgery, we may reschedule their procedure for a later date.